dynamo07/easy_draw/README.md

 Pressing **D** clears all.

+Toggle **M** toggles the magnifier mode.
+In this mode, you can hold the left mouse button to drag a rectangle, which acts as a magnifier, allowing you to enlarge the content under your cursor.
+Scrolling the mouse wheel can adjust the zoom level.

 To exit the program, click the program's icon in the system tray and select **Exit** from the pop-up menu.
 The **Open config.txt** option in the menu allows you to customize the shortcuts.